 On 2 March 2020 the Executive Board of Frequentis AG passed a basic resolution - subject to the approval of the company's Supervisory Board - regarding the implementation of an employee participation programme in the 2020 financial year.
 For this purpose, it resolved on partial use of the authorised capital with complete exclusion of existing shareholders' subscription rights.
 Based on the authorisation of the General Meeting of 8 April 2019, the company's share capital would be increased by up to EUR 80,000, from the current level of EUR 13,200,000 to up to EUR 13,280,000 by the issue of up to 80,000 new shares for cash.
 The final amount of the capital increase will depend on the number of shares ordered by staff participating in the employee participation programme.
 Under the employee participation programme, eligible employees of the company and certain Austrian and German subsidiaries will be able to purchase new shares at a discount.
-Provided that the programme is approved by the Executive Board (with the approval of the Supervisory Board) on 4 May 2020 on the basis of the demand by eligible employees.
+Provided that the programme is approved by the company's Supervisory Board, the final volume of the capital increase is expected to be determined by the Executive Board (with the approval of the Supervisory Board) on 4 May 2020 on the basis of the demand by eligible employees.

-Frequentis AG has acquired 51% of ATRiCS Advanced Traffic Solutions GmbH, which is based in Freiburg im Breisgau, Germany.
-ATRiCS was established in 2002 and is an owner-run company.
+Frequentis AG has acquired 51% of ATRICS Advanced Traffic Solutions GmbH, which is based in Freiburg im Breisgau, Germany.
+ATRICS was established in 2002 and is an owner-run company.
 It offers airport-specific software solutions for runway taxi operations management as well as consultancy services for airports and air traffic control organisations.
 The purchase agreement was signed on 5 March 2020 and closing will take place on 1 April 2020.
-ATRiCS will be fully consolidated by Frequentis from this date.
+ATRICS will be fully consolidated by Frequentis from this date.